New Tourism Attractions In Kuala Lumpur

 ![]() |

-The Exchange 106 skyscraper almost completed.
-Photo from APNews. |
+| The Exchange 106 skyscraper is almost completed—photo from APNews. |

-The latest skyscraper nicknamed TRX in the Tun Razak Exchange area is a 106-story building that is definitely one of the buildings to visit and take photographs in Kuala Lumpur.
+The latest skyscraper, nicknamed TRX in the Tun Razak Exchange area, is a 106-story building that is definitely one of the must-visit and photograph-worthy buildings in Kuala Lumpur.
+A whopping total of 30 buildings will be constructed on this 70-acre massive site, featuring retail shopping, F&B outlets, hotels, and commercial spaces.

+The Exchange 106 Building is currently open, and people have been taking some beautiful photos, especially during sunset.
 City lovers will find Exchange 106 an architectural marvel.
-They will possibly find the best photography angle regardless of whether it is a selfie, wefie or just a beautiful skyscraper shot.
+They will likely find the best photography angle, regardless of whether it is a selfie, a wefie, or just a beautiful skyscraper shot.

 Exchange 106 TRX